The wrong man: the final verdict on the Dr. Sam Sheppard murder case

 Notes

-Chicago / Turabian - Author Date Citation (style guide)Neff, James and Charles.
-Constant.
+Chicago / Turabian - Author Date Citation (style guide)Neff, James and Charles, Constant.
 2019.
-The Wrong Man: The Final Verdict On the Dr. Sam Sheppard Murder Case.
-[United States]: Tantor Audio.
+The Wrong Man.
+[United States], Tantor Media, Inc.

-Chicago / Turabian - Humanities Citation (style guide)Neff, James and Charles.
-Constant, The Wrong Man: The Final Verdict On the Dr. Sam Sheppard Murder Case.
-[United States]: Tantor Audio, 2019.
+Chicago / Turabian - Humanities Citation (style guide)Neff, James and Charles, Constant, The Wrong Man.
+[United States], Tantor Media, Inc, 2019.

-MLA Citation (style guide)Neff, James., and Charles Constant.
-The Wrong Man: The Final Verdict On the Dr. Sam Sheppard Murder Case.
+MLA Citation (style guide)Neff, James, and Charles Constant.
+The Wrong Man.
 Unabridged.
-[United States]: Tantor Audio, 2019.
+[United States], Tantor Media, Inc, 2019.

 Hoopla Extract Information